 Our primary foreign currency exchange risk relates to movements in rates between the U.S. dollar, Sterling and the Euro.
-At December 31, 2005, we had cash denominated in non-U.S. dollar denominated currencies.
-In order to reduce the foreign currency exchange risk, we enter into certain derivative instruments to reduce our exposure to adverse changes in exchange rates.
-These financial instruments comprise of a series of foreign exchange forward contracts all of which were settled during the 2005 transition period.
-At December 31, 2005, we held no foreign exchange forward contracts.
+At December 31, 2006, we had cash denominated in non-U.S. dollar denominated currencies.
+In order to reduce the foreign currency exchange risk, we may enter into certain derivative instruments to reduce our exposure to adverse changes in exchange rates.
+At December 31, 2006 we held no foreign exchange forward contracts.